faroeconomics/faroeconomics.github.io/_posts/2017-01-11-PacificAlliance.markdown

 Several authors have studied the effects of commodity shocks in Latin American economies.
 For example, Gruss (2014) has estimated the effects of changes in commodity prices – driven by Chinese demand – on economic growth of Latin American countries.
 The results show that Latin American business cycles are heavily reliant on commodity prices.
 In response to a drop of 1% of China’s GDP, and consequently a drop in commodity prices of 3% (even 8% in some countries), there is a downfall of 0.5% on average in Latin American countries’ GDP.

 Because of its trade and investment linkages, it seems interesting to decompose the contribution of commodity shocks, not just price shocks but also commodity sector productivity shocks, in the performance of TPA countries in order to study its relevance for this group.
-Here, I use the Model for Analysis and Simulations (MAS) developed by Medina and Soto (2007), and tailored for the Chilean economy.
-The MAS is a Dynamic Stochastic General Equilibrium model and its structure is considered applicable for other economies of the TPA.
-For each country, parameters of the model were partly calibrated, and others estimated with Bayesian methods.
+Here, I use the Model for Analysis and Simulations (MAS) developed by Medina and Soto (2007) and developed and adapted by Cerda R and Gonzales-Carrasco L (2017), and tailored for the Chilean economy.
+The MAS is a Dynamic Stochastic General Equilibrium model and its structure is considered applicable for other economies of the TPA[^1].
+For each country, parameters of the model were partly calibrated, and others estimated with Bayesian methods[^2].

 # Commodity price shocks

-As a first step, I describe the effects of commodity price shocks.
+As a first step, I describe the effects of commodity price shocks .
 For the Chilean, Colombian and Mexican cases I found that one standard deviation shock  in the commodities price index induced an expansion of production, a real exchange rate appreciation and a reduction in the nominal interest rate.
 The shock causes a downturn in inflation that is directly related with a fall in imports prices due to real appreciation.
 These first round effects on inflation generate a further decline in the nominal interest rate.
 The expansive effect on production lasts around two years, and then its magnitude diminishes significantly because of the real exchange rate appreciation and the consequently lost in competitiveness.
 The effects on inflation and on the nominal interest rate last until a year after the shock, even though effects over these variables are small.

 In a similar exercise we can obtain a different lesson from the case of Peru.
 For this country, the model was adjusted by removing the fiscal rule from the baseline model because Peru doesn’t have an explicit structural budget balance rule, that corrects by extraordinary commodities and cyclical revenues, in the same fashion of the other TPA countries.
 Then the fiscal policy is more expansive in response to commodity shocks.
 In fact, when we compare the magnitude of first round effects of the commodity price shock on production, I found that Peru has the strongest response among Alliance members (GDP rises about 1.5% in deviation from its steady state versus 0.05%, 0.02% and 0.2% for Chile, Colombia and Mexico, respectively).